Outfitting your Bra Wardrobe: 9 Bras for Every Body

 Push-Up: For every small busted girl out there, a push-up bra can be your best friend.
 But busty gals can enjoy the benefits of a push-up bra.
 Push-up bras use foam, gel, water, or air to lift the breast tissue.
 Large busted women tend to shy away from push-up bras because they think it will make their breasts look a cup size larger.
 A push-up bra doesn’t actually add any volume, but the padding lifts and pushes your breasts up higher which can make them look larger.
 Or, as I prefer, “more perky.”
 (Shown: Wacoal iBra Push-up Bra)

 Strapless: Strapless bras are a must have for every lady.
 Even if you rarely wear strapless tops or dresses there are some tanks and tops that just require a strapless bra.
 Strapless bras have gotten a major upgrade lately.
 They’re more comfortable and some even come with a grip that will keep it from slipping after long wear.
 (Shown: DKNY Autograph Strapless Bra)

-The list goes on an on, but you get the idea.
-Just like you need a well rounded selection of shoes, your bra wardrobe needs to be full of variety too.
+The list goes on and on, but you get the idea.
+Just like you need a well-rounded selection of shoes, your bra wardrobe needs to be full of variety too.
 Try something new and you may be pleasantly surprised by the bra you never knew you needed.